AdrianBZG/InterMine-Data-Browser-Tool/README.md

 ## DEPLOYMENT

-Try it out with the Heroku deployment (may be outdated)!: [http://im-browser-prototype.herokuapp.com/](http://im-browser-prototype.herokuapp.com/)
+Try it out with the Heroku deployment (may be outdated!): [http://im-browser-prototype.herokuapp.com/](http://im-browser-prototype.herokuapp.com/)

 ## DEPENDENCIES